patrickzach/HTML5-Turntable/README.md

 HTML5-Turntable
 ===============

-A Turntable createt with HTML5 and CSS3
+A Turntable created with HTML5 and CSS3